AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-fa18/office.md

 Lianlian (Dorothy) Jiang  (grader)

-TA Office Location: 2128

-TA Office Hours: Monday 12:30pm-1:30 pm by appointment

-* **Office/Lab Hours:**  Monday 11:00 AM-1:00 PM and by appointment <br>
+* **Office/Lab Hours:**  Monday 11:00 AM-1:00 PM by appointment <br>
 * **Office/Lab Location:** 2128 Pittsburgh. <br>

-*Please see Dorothy primarily for issues related to grading.*
+*Please see Dorothy primarily for issues related to grading.
+She is traveling a good bit this semester on job market so please make an appointment to confirm she is in the building.  *